The Basilica of the Sacred Heart, left, and the Main Building's Golden Dome define the University of Notre Dame's skyline.

 The University of Notre Dame is widely regarded as one of America's most beautiful college campuses, and Notre Dame Law School is located in the heart of it.

-With grassy, tree-lined quads, Collegiate Gothic architecture, two on-campus lakes, and nationally recognized landmarks like our Main Building's Golden Dome, Notre Dame provides an idyllic and inspiring setting for learning and growth.
+With grassy, tree-lined quads, Collegiate Gothic architecture, two lakes, and nationally recognized landmarks like our Main Building's Golden Dome, Notre Dame provides an idyllic and inspiring setting for learning and growth.

 The Law School's location at the center of Notre Dame's campus enables law students to participate fully in the academic and social life of the University.
 From performing arts to cooking classes and quiet lakeside trails to noisy sports venues, Notre Dame offers a wide variety of services and facilities to enrich students' lives beyond the classroom.